PowerGridModel/power-grid-model-io/docs/index.md

 ```

 Power Grid Model IO is a tool to convert grid data to and from the native data format of [power-grid-model](https://github.com/alliander-opensource/power-grid-model).
-Currently, conversions from Vision excel exports is possible.
+Currently, conversions from Vision and Gaia excel exports is possible.
 Pandapower conversions are under development.

 Detailed contents of the documentation are structured as follows.